yl48687/dna-compression/README.md

 This project focuses on implementing compression and decompression algorithms for DNA strings using bitwise operators in the C programming language.
 The program accepts DNA strings via command line arguments and performs compression or decompression operations based on the provided flags.

 ## Design Overview
-The program is structured into multiple files, including `compress.c`, `compress.h`, `decompress.c`, `decompress.h`, and `proj1.c`.
+The program is structured into multiple files, including `compress.c`, `compress.h`, `decompress.c`, `decompress.h`, and `dna_processor.c`.
 Each file serves a specific purpose in the implementation of compression and decompression functionalities using bitwise operators.
 The `Makefile` is provided to compile the program efficiently.

 ## Functionality
 `compress.c`: